 Scalability difference in SVG over PNG:

-The scalability of SVG and PNG is an important topic for graphics designers and developers.
+The scalability of SVG and PNG is an essential topic for graphics designers and developers.
 Both formats are used to create images that can be viewed on many different devices.
-However, scalability can be a challenge for both formats.
+However, scalability can be a challenge for both forms.

 In SVG, the scale change does not change the pixels of the graphics.
 In other words, the scale does not get pixelated.
-While working with PNG, developers may face issues with file size and stability.
+This means it may be scaled to any size without sacrificing picture quality.
+Because it is built on mathematical formulae that explain the image’s shapes and curves.
+Due to this, it remains crisp and clear at any scale.
 The reason Free SVG icons are scalable without altering the quality.

 File size: